endast/Throwback-Trovebox/Readme.markdown

-#Throwback Trovebox - a trovebox timemachine
+#Throwback Trovebox - a simple trovebox timemachine

 ### What is this?